audrasjb/target-blank-to-button-block/target-blank-to-button-block/README.txt

 1. Install the plugin and activate.
 2. Got to Appearance > Button block target and choose your options.

+== Frequently Asked Questions ==

+= How to configure the plugin settings? =

+Plugin settings are available under Appearance > Button block target.

+= What will happens once the target blank will be available in Gutenberg? =

+Once the button block target blank feature is released in Gutenberg, the plugin will display a notice on your WordPress Admin to disable it.
+But even if you leave the plugin active, it won’t break your site, no worries :-)

+== Screenshots ==

+1. Plugin settings
+2. Plugin settings page Location: Appearance > Button block target
+3. How to use a CSS class to add target blank only to specific links

 == Changelog ==

 = 0.1 =